DV

 What is the difference between HDV and SPYD?

-HDV (iShares Core High Dividend ETF) tracks Morningstar Dividend Yield Focus Index with a dividend income strategy, while SPYD (SPDR Portfolio S&P 500 High Dividend ETF) tracks S&P 500 High Dividend Index with a high yield approach.
+HDV (iShares Core High Dividend ETF) tracks Morningstar Dividend Yield Focus Index with a dividend income approach, while SPYD (SPDR Portfolio S&P 500 High Dividend ETF) tracks S&P 500 High Dividend Index with a dividend approach.
 They are issued by iShares and State Street respectively.

 Can I hold both HDV and SPYD?